 Come See the Snow Geese on the Great High Prairie

-“In spring, waves of bright white snow geese against an endless blue sky fly into southeastern Colorado.
+“Each February, waves of bright white snow geese against an endless blue sky fly into southeastern Colorado.
 They roost on the scattered lakes on the prairie and feed in the surrounding fields, making the area a favorite rest stop on their annual migration.”

 Not only are these geese beautiful to see, but the sound of tens of thousands of large white geese flapping their wings as they rise from the water is not something easily forgotten.